 Before the board of the offeree company is approached, the responsibility for making an announcement will normally rest with the offeror or potential offeror.
-Although the primary responsibility for making an announcement after the board of the offeree company has been approached lies with the offeree company, as set out in Rule 3.2 below, there may be circumstances where the actions of the offeror or persons acting in concert with it give rise to an obligation on the part of an offeror or potential offeror should, therefore, keep a close watch on the offeree company's share price and volume for signs of undue movement.
+Although the primary responsibility for making an announcement after the board of the offeree company has been approached lies with the offeree company, as set out in Rule 3.2 below, there may be circumstances where the actions of the offeror or persons acting in concert with it give rise to an obligation on the part of an offeror or potential offeror to make an announcement.
+The offeror or potential offeror should, therefore, keep a close watch on the offeree company's share price and volume for signs of undue movement.